Mental Health Transitional Living Homes

 Individual's current/proposed living environment does not provide the support and access to therapeutic services needed

-Individual presents with behavioral concerns, which may include aggressive, assaultive, sexualized behaviors, history or pattern of elopement, etc. that can be adequately managed within the care setting
+Individual presents with behavioral concerns that can be adequately managed within the care setting

 Individuals require residential supervision and active support to ensure the adequate, effective coping skills necessary to live safely in the community, participate in self-care and treatment.
 Supervision may be enhanced based on the needs of the individual (i.e. - constant staff supervision, planned structured activities, delayed egress, etc).